 He is able to rest and sleep more comfortably, thanks to some medicines we picked up on Tuesday, along with several new novels from the library.
 We're also continuing with the other treatments I mentioned last week (heat and ice, fresh burdock compresses, the inversion table—he's hanging upside down right now—all sorts of topical remedies, etc.), and slowly but surely he's healing.
 It takes time.
 Homemade bread and oatmeal coconut cookies help.
 So do smiling beagles.

 The weather has thankfully cooled down; it's been in the 70s instead of the 90s, often with a pleasant breeze.
 We even got a half inch of rain the other day.
 It's too little, too late for the spring grass in the fields, but we're grateful nonetheless.

 The hay—what little there is of it—is ready to be cut and baled now.
 Joe isn't supposed to lift anything heavier than 15 pounds for the next month.
 And bouncing around on the tractor for several hours at a time isn't even an option.

 My hunky farmguy, who worries a lot less about things than I do, always tells me that everything will somehow work out—and usually he's right.

-I don't write about the chronic physical challenges that we both deal with every day (because everybody has problems), but suffice it to say that farming is hard work, no matter what kind of shape you're in.
+I don't write about the chronic physical challenges that we both deal with every day because everybody has problems, but suffice it to say that farming is hard work, no matter what kind of shape you're in.
 We get injured and banged up a lot.
-When something like this happens and one of us is totally immobilized for a lengthy period, we can't help but wonder, at 43 and 54 (which we don't consider old), how long we can keep doing this.
+We don't consider ourselves old, but when something like this happens and one of us is totally immobilized for a lengthy period, we can't help but wonder how long we can keep doing this.